Call now in confidence immediate help & advice 24/7

 If these tests have made you wonder whether or not you would benefit from alcohol addiction treatment in Luton, or from any kind of rehab in Luton, call our team today on 0800 088 66 86

-How Can an Intervention Help a Loved One in Need of Drug and Alcohol Rehab Treatment in Luton?
+Holding an Intervention for Drug and Alcohol Rehab Treatment in Luton and near Luton

 Black and white photo of a support group at a drug and alcohol rehab in Luton

-When someone we know has developed an addiction to drugs and alcohol, we may try to leave them to their own devices so that they can get help themselves.
+When someone we know has developed an addiction to drugs and alcohol, we may try to leave them to their own devices so that they can get help from a drug and alcohol rehab under their own volition.

-Although it is a good idea when someone realises they have an addiction by themselves, unfortunately, many who do have an addiction to drugs and alcohol do not realise the severity of their situation.
+Although it is a good idea when someone realises they have an addiction by themselves, unfortunately, many who do have an addiction to drugs and alcohol do not realise the severity of their situation ot their need for proper drug and alcohol rehab treatment.

 They may even be blindsided by their own actions and their frailties.
 Or, in other situations, they could be defensive and dismiss any concerns about their behaviour.